-The dbexport and dbimport utilities import and export a database to a text file that is stored on disk or tape.
+The dbexport and dbimport utilities import and export a database and its schema to disk or tape.

 The dbexport utility unloads an entire database into text files and creates a schema file.
-You can use the schema file with dbimport to re-create the database schema in another IBM Informix environment, and you can edit the schema file to modify the database that dbimport creates.
+You can unload the database and its schema file either to disk or tape.
+If you prefer, you can unload the schema file to disk and unload the data to tape.
+You can use the schema file with the dbimport utility to re-create the database schema in another IBM Informix environment, and you can edit the schema file to modify the database that dbimport creates.